Cancel anytime

 Core Business Areas

-- International: Handles the manufacturing, marketing, and sales of chocolate and confectionery products in markets outside of North America.
+- International: This segment includes the production and sale of confectionery products and pantry items outside of North America.

 Leadership and Structure

-Michele Buck serves as Chairman, President, and Chief Executive Officer.
-The company operates with a functional organizational structure, including departments for marketing, sales, operations, finance, and research & development.
+Michele Buck serves as the Chairman, President, and Chief Executive Officer.
+The organizational structure includes various departments such as marketing, sales, supply chain, and finance, all reporting to the CEO.

 Top Products and Market Share